camiacquarone/Well_Force_Capstone/planning/project_proposal.md

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?

+- How can you integrate an AI Companion?
+- How does wellness directly affect company performance?
+- How can we create a website that would make users want to use?